 On December 20, 2018 the Farm Bill was signed into law.
 This did a number of things:

 1. Removed hemp (containing less than .3% THC) from the DEA list of controlled substances

 2. Thus federally removing it from the DEAs control and under regulation of the FDA

 3. Created regulations for hemp farmers to ensure that hemp is grown according to Farm Bill and state regulations.

-Although at a FEDERAL level hemp is legal in all 50 states, each STATE varies in their own laws regarding the legal status of hemp derived CBD products.
+Although at a FEDERAL level hemp is legal in all 50 states, each STATE varies in their own laws regarding the legal status of hemp derived CBD products So technically, hemp is NOT legal in all 50 states as one may assume.
 Organizations like NORML, and the National Conference of State Legislatures have helpful interactive maps showing the legal status of hemp in each state, like the one below.

 Image courtesy NCSL